kurayamiblackheart/kurayshinyrevamp/README.md

 - Option to enable/disable the prompt that asks you if you wish to nickname a newly obtained Pokemon **| by REIZOD**
 - Option to enable/disable the prompt that asks you if you wish to add a newly obtained Pokemon in your team or send it to PC **| by REIZOD**
 - Option to skip the intro cutscene when launching the game *(Open a batch console (you can do so by pressing WIN+R and entering "cmd" in the box), then execute this code: ``echo:Y>"%appdata%\kurayinfinitefusion\NoIntro.krs"``.
 Breakdown: The code will create a file named "NoIntro.krs" in your savefile directory.
 When this file exists, the intro cutscene will always be skipped at launch, launching the game faster.)* **| by REIZOD**
+- Ability to decompile and recompile the game entirely *(PIF does not allow you to decompile their database, but KIF allows you to do so)* - PLEASE, do not use this utility feature if you do not know what you're doing.
+It is available in the debug options menu. **| by REIZOD**
+- Brought back the feature that allowed in PIF to breed legendaries Pokemon, and any Pokemon, if the Pokemon that was unbreedable was the head in the fusion *(for example, a Mew head with a Pikachu head fusion, can breed if this feature is activated in the options)* before PIF 6.0, it was possible to do this in the base game of PIF.
+Now it's a KIF-exclusive option. **| by REIZOD**
+- Poison Overworld Config, allows you to make it so that Pokemons with certain abilities are immune to Poison in the Overworld *(can configure it so that they even heal from Overworld Poison, this feature is disabled by default)* **| by BlueWuppo**
+- Modern Hail feature *(optional)* **| by BlueWuppo**
+- Bug Type Buff feature *(optional)* **| by BlueWuppo**
+- Ice Type Buff feature *(optional)* **| by BlueWuppo**
+- Frostbite instead of Frozen feature *(optional)* **| by BlueWuppo**
+- Drowsy instead of Asleep feature *(optional)* **| by BlueWuppo**